claesgill/travelling_salesman_problem/README.md

 * MacOS Mojave
 * Python 3.6.4

-_Task and data taken from the couse inf3490 at the University of Oslo_
+_Inspired to redo this task given in the couse inf3490 at the University of Oslo_